laristra/flecsi/developer/CXX_STANDARD.md

 # FleCSI C++ Standards Usage

-This document is intended to capture design patterns and specific code instances in FleCSI that depend on certain C++ language featuers that are only available after a particular standard, i.e., c++14, c++17, or c++2x.
+This document is intended to capture design patterns and specific code instances in FleCSI that depend on certain C++ language features that are only available after a particular standard, i.e., c++14, c++17, or c++2x.
 The goals that we are trying to achieve by documenting these features are to serve as requirements for ASC procurements, and in order to access our level of risk.

-This document will need to be updated  as C++ features are added, and as existing featues mature and are ubiquitously available in vendor compilers.
+This document will need to be updated  as C++ features are added, and as existing features mature and are ubiquitously available in vendor compilers.

 # Current State